concept-not-found/patcom/README.md

 }
 ```

-For more advanced use cases the `IteratorMatcher` helper function is used to create `Matcher`s that directly handle the internals of `TimeJumpIterator` but do not need to be concerned with a plain `value` being passed in.
+For more advanced use cases, the `IteratorMatcher` helper function is used to create `Matcher`s that directly handle the internals of `TimeJumpIterator` but do not need to be concerned with a plain `value` being passed in.

-The `TimeJumpIterator` works like a normal `Iterator`, except it has the ability to jump back to a previously state.
+The `TimeJumpIterator` works like a normal `Iterator`, except it can jump back to a previous state.
 This is useful for `Matcher`s that require lookahead.
-For example the [`maybe`](#maybe) matcher would remember the starting position with `const start = iterator.now`, lookahead to see if there is a match, and if it fails, jumps the iterator back using `iterator.jump(start)`.
+For example, the [`maybe`](#maybe) matcher would remember the starting position with `const start = iterator.now`, look ahead to see if there is a match, and if it fails, jumps the iterator back using `iterator.jump(start)`.
 This prevents the iterator from being consumed.
-If the iterator is consumed during the lookahead and left untouched on unmatched, subsequent matchers will fail to match as they would never see the value that were consumed by lookahead.
+If the iterator is consumed during the lookahead and left untouched on unmatched, subsequent matchers will fail to match as they would never see the values that were consumed by the lookahead.

 <!-- prettier-ignore -->
 ```ts